koschink/Wenzel_et_al_2018/README.md

 Use point tool to track one vesicle in the RGB image (Activate “auto next slice” and “add to ROI manager”) ROIs will be added to the ROI manager
-Activate original three channel movie and click on “run” Results table: Mark everything (CTRL+a) and copy everything (CTRL+c) Paste the values in an Excel sheet
+Activate original three channel movie and click on “run” Results table: Copy values to an spreadsheet

-Replace . for , in Excel and plot the normalized intensities Save ROIs: Roi manager => More => Save
+Save ROIs: Roi manager => More => Save